en-wl/wordlist/README.md

 -----------------------------------------

 The `speller/` directory of SCOWLv1 has been ported over.
-Creating the Aspell and Hunspell dictionaries should work the same as it did with SCOWLv1, but again please sanity check the results.
-Official dictionaries will continue to be created.
+Creating the Aspell and Hunspell dictionaries should work the same as it did with SCOWLv1.